noodlecollie/afterburner-game/README.md

 ```

 For more information, or a list of all available options, run `python3 ./waf --help`.
 Note that most of these will be for advanced users only.

-## Why is Mac not supported any more?

-[Apple have deprecated OpenGL support on Mac](https://www.anandtech.com/show/12894/apple-deprecates-opengl-across-all-oses).
-I'm not gonna lie - this is incredibly irritating, because OpenGL was the easiest way to write graphics-based applications that worked across the three big operating systems.
-In response, the developers of the Xash3D engine used by Afterburner have decided [not to support the engine on Mac](https://github.com/FWGS/xash3d-fwgs/issues/61), because to do so would now require too much extra work and testing.

-If you wish to try compiling the game for Mac then feel free - in theory the engine should be compatible as long as you have a version of MacOS that supports OpenGL.
-However, I won't be able to help you out, so you'll be on your own.

-## I want to contribute!

-Since this project is currently only in active development by myself, I don't have any set roadmap or procedure for contributing.
-If you would like to get involved, please drop me a line (jonathan.poncelet@talk21.com, or [@x6herbius](https://twitter.com/x6herbius) on Twitter) and we can discuss!

 ## Credits